redis/redis-doc/docs/manual/persistence.md

 that don't have too high costs.

 * Amazon S3 and other similar services are a good way for implementing your disaster recovery system.
 Simply transfer your daily or hourly RDB snapshot to S3 in an encrypted form.
 You can encrypt your data using `gpg -c` (in symmetric encryption mode).
 Make sure to store your password in many different safe places (for instance give a copy to the most important people of your organization).
 It is recommended to use multiple storage services for improved data safety.
 * Transfer your snapshots using SCP (part of SSH) to far servers.
-This is a fairly simple and safe route: get a small VPS in a place that is very far from you, install ssh there, and generate an ssh client key without passphrase, then add it in the `authorized_keys` file of your small VPS.
+This is a fairly simple and safe route: get a small VPS in a place that is very far from you, install ssh there, and generate a ssh client key without passphrase, then add it in the `authorized_keys` file of your small VPS.
 You are ready to transfer backups in an automated fashion.
 Get at least two VPS in two different providers for best results.

 It is important to understand that this system can easily fail if not